dakountche/mvd/README.md

 From the previous step we have the `odrl:hasPolicy.@id` value, that should look something like `bWVtYmVyLWFuZC1wY2YtZGVm:YXNzZXQtMQ==:MThhNTgwMzEtNjE3Zi00N2U2LWFlNjMtMTlkZmZlMjA5NDE4`.
-This value must now be copied into the `policy.@id` field of the `ControlPlane Management/Initiate Negotiation` request of the Postman collection:
+This value must now be copied into the `policy.@id` field of the `ControlPlane Management/Initiate Negotiation` request of the Bruno collection:

 ```json
 //...